WebOrigami/docs/content/async-tree/jsonKeys.md

 The JSON Keys protocol lets you make a site fully traversable so that users and programs can easily determine what files the site provides.

-We can think of a website as an asynchronous tree whose values can be retrieved via HTTP requests.
+We can think of a site as an asynchronous tree whose values can be retrieved via HTTP requests.
 Sadly, HTTP does not provide a way to list the keys of a subtree, so normally it is impossible to completely traverse a site's tree.
 JSON Keys attempts to fill this gap in the simplest way possible.

 ## JSON Keys protocol